EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Implementation Detail

-\textbf{Implementation Detail.} We adopt PatchCore\cite{roth2022towards} with WideResNet-50 as the backbone.
+We adopt PatchCore\cite{roth2022towards} with WideResNet-50 as the backbone.
 Images are processed at a resolution of $256 \times 256$ and center-cropped to $224 \times 224$ for PatchCore, while visual prompts are restored to the original image resolution before being fed into the MLLMs.
 For the experiments reported in Tab.~\ref{tab:mvtec_visa} and ~\ref{tab:comparison_mllm}, we set the parameter $\alpha = 0.6$.
+Further Automatic threshold selection is discussed in Appendix~\ref{app:threshold}.
 For original MLLMs, we follow the 1-shot+ setting proposed in~\cite{jiang2024mmad}, where the most similar normal image is retrieved from the training set and used as a template to provide additional visual context during inference.
 All experiments were conducted on a single RTX 3090 24GB GPU.

-\textbf{Datasets.} We evaluate our framework on MVTec-AD\cite{bergmann2019mvtec} and VisA\cite{zou2022spot}, two widely used industrial anomaly detection benchmarks following the one-class learning setting, which encompass diverse industrial objects and textures and reflect realistic inspection scenarios.

-\textbf{Experiment Metric.} We adopt a binary classification evaluation protocol: we pose the question ``\textit{Is there any defect in this image?}'' to the MLLMs and determine the prediction by checking whether the generated text contains ``\textit{yes}'' or its variants (e.g., ``\textit{abnormal}'', ``\textit{defect}'').
-Model performance is assessed using metrics: Accuracy, Precision, Recall, F1-score.

-\textbf{Baseline.} We compare our approach with existing fine tuning based, GRPO-based, and training-free methods\cite{chen2025can}.
-The fine tuning based methods includes specialized MLLMs for anomaly detection \cite{gu2024anomalygpt, li2023myriad}, as well as MLLMs trained via GRPO or fine tuned on anomaly detection datasets\cite{zeng2025lr, zhao2025omniad}.